EcoDynForecast/DAPPER/README.md

 **Step 10: Set other options**

+`validation_set_file`: (NA or file name) If you want to hold a subset of plots out from the assimilation as validation, define the validation set file name here.

 `create_plot`: (TRUE/FALSE) If TRUE, then a PDF analyzing the assimilation will be produced

 `only_create_plot`: (TRUE/FALSE) If TRUE, then use the restart_chain to make PDF analyzing the chain without running a new assimilation

-`val_set`: (integer) If you want to hold a subset of plots out from the assimilation as validation, define the validation set here.
-The validation set is an integer that corresponds to a set of plots defined in the `/working_directory/validation_sets/validation_sets.csv` file.

 `fr_model`: (1 or 2) 1 = estimate the plot-specific soil fertility parameter (FR or lambda) for each plot; 2 = use the empirical model to estimate the parameter for non-fertilized plots (currently a function of site index and mean annual temperature)